-My grandfather is Pablo, an 87 year old man born in the hacienda La Magdalena.
+My grandfather is Pablo, an 87-year-old man born in the hacienda La Magdalena.
 As my last remaining grandparent, his beautiful face shows the wear and richness of a life working and living as a campesino.
 As I greet him and ask how he’s been, he wearily responds that he continues in good health and says, “pues aquí dando guerra.”
-Here still waging war.
+Here, still waging war.

 As he explains his father’s work and his own work he ends by saying, todo se acaba.
 Todo se acaba.
 Everything ends.
 Meanwhile a generation fades away, another flourishes, changes, and remains.
 Yet the strength of character born within my grandfather is a gift imbued in me through my mother.
-Despite the distance that severed us for many years, my mother left home equipped with the strength to cross borders and to raise her children informed by this will to thrive.
-Despite time and despite change, I find this incredible necessity to unearth this quality amidst the groves of his decaying apple orchards, from the grooves that adorn his worn face, from within the intelligence of his hazel eyes.
+Despite the distance that severed us for many years, my mother left home equipped with the strength to cross borders and to raise her children informed by this will to survive.
+Despite time and despite change, I find this incredible necessity to unearth this quality amidst the groves of his decaying apple orchards, from the grooves that mark his worn face, from within the intelligence of his hazel eyes.

-Just like the innovations of modernity seemed to pale as un-innovative, unimaginative, and deceiving in comparison to the knowledge of Melquidade’s gypsies in One Hundred Years of Solitude, there is a value and importance in what my grandfather has to teach me, in what those with a distinct imagination and memory have to leave with us.
+Just like the innovations of modernity seemed to pale as unimaginative and deceiving in comparison to the knowledge of Melquidade’s gypsies in One Hundred Years of Solitude, there is a value and importance in what my grandfather has to teach me, in what those with a distinct imagination and memory have to leave with us.
 Much in the same way the Buendía family agonized alongside Macondo’s destiny as a family of simultaneous creation and destruction, we are also presented with the opportunity to discern our growth in comparison to that of our environment.
 And the importance of realizing that despite any change we remain entitled to pause and find deep within our earliest roots the wisdom we sometimes live our lives to seek.